Home > Health Library > Venous Skin Ulcers: Home Treatment

 reduced, compression is used to create more constant pressure on both the

 flexing and resting leg muscles.
 There are several types of medical devices for compression therapy.
+Your doctor will recommend the type that will work best for you.
 If you have an

 open wound, it will be covered with a dressing before the compression device is